notdipika/KD-bot/README.md

 #  KDA-BOT

 ## 📝 Description:
 KDA-BOT is a simple personal assistant model programmed in C++.
 It includes user management functions, chat systems, calculators, and a simple tictactoe game.
+The bot is an all-in-one solution that incorporates a user-friendly interface to manage your day to day life.

 ## Members